SanjaydasSivan/feed-summarizer/Readme.md

 ## Technology Stack
 The project is based on the following technologies:

 sumy - for summarization of the data feed.
 It is a python library for automatic summarization of text documents.
 It supports several algorithms for summarization and it is easy to use.
-It is based on the paper “Automatic Text Summarization Using NLP Techniques” by Mihalcea and Tarau.

 fastapi - for creating a REST API for the summarization service.
 It is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.